Psychizzy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-all users and their home directories
+all empty file and directories